What is the Pilot Reporting Template (PRT)?

 The Pilot Reporting Template (PRT) is a free, standardized reporting template that facilitates the exchange of smelter, refiner, and processor data for unregulated minerals between companies and suppliers.
 It supports the due diligence process following the Organization for Economic Co-operation and Development (OECD) Due Diligence Guidance.

-The PRT is the result of a recent initiative from the Responsible Minerals Initiative (RMI).
-This organization acts as the leading resource for companies addressing conflict minerals in their supply chains.
+The PRT results from a recent initiative from the Responsible Minerals Initiative (RMI).
+This organization is the leading resource for companies addressing conflict minerals in their supply chains.
 RMI members developed the template to create efficiencies and simplify the supply chain surveying process.

 What is the purpose of the PRT?